 The boat launch area is shallow and unusable for large boats.
 The draft Strategic Plan for Modernization of DEC Waterway Access Facilities in NYS, dated September 1987, recommended the removal of the "inadequate" boat launch and the installation of a new relocated boat launch.
 The concrete launch ramp was removed in 2021 due to its poor condition.
 The launch now consists of gravel and natural material with 2-degrees of pitch.
-The launch is currently used by small boats or car top boats and is 12 feet wide improved blacktop.
+The launch is currently used by small boats or car-top boats and is 12 feet wide improved blacktop.
 There is one floating dock, 16 feet long x 8 feet wide, with two walk-on ramps 3 feet wide which is removed annually.
-There is a paved parking area surface, (8600) square feet, capacity 15 vehicles with trailers (75 vehicles with trailers/acre) According to.
+There is a paved parking area which is 8,600 square feet and has a capacity of 15 vehicles with trailers.